Plastics & Rubber

 Visual of the Make topic from #OurPlasticsJourney showing a factory hall

-The journey to net zero by 2050 is full of challenges and we constantly look for solutions to overcome them.
+The journey to net zero by 2050 is challenging.
+We continually seek solutions.
 Learn how we change the way we produce plastics more resource-efficiently.

 Find out how